Jestfer/student-directory/README.md

 # student-directory

-The project script will allow you to manage the list of students enrolled at your academy.
+This program will allow you to manage the list of students enrolled at your academy.

+## Getting started

+`git clone path-to-your-repo`
+`bundle`

 ## How to use